How To Finish Drywall In Your Garage in 3 Easy, Simple Steps!

 Finish the Drywall with Paint

-Now that you have installed the near perfect drywall in your garage, you are ready for painting the new drywall in your garage.
+Now that you have installed the near-perfect drywall in your garage, you are ready to paint the new drywall in your garage.

 STEP 1: MUD.
 SAND.
 REPEAT.

-This is basically prepping the drywall garage wall before you can prime it and paint it.
+This is prepping the drywall garage wall before you can prime it and paint it.

 STEP 2: USE A DRYWALL PRIMER

-Priming drywall before paint is absolutely essential.
-Make sure to pick a drywall primer especially formulated for the job.
+Priming drywall before paint is essential.
+Make sure to pick a drywall primer specially formulated for the job.

 When choosing the primer to apply DO NOT

-• Use thinned top coat as a substitute for a primer.
-Top coat does not have the same properties as a primer.
+- Use a thinned top coat as a substitute for a primer.
+The top coat does not have the same properties as a primer.

-• Use products that state “topcoat & primer in one”.
-They don’t really work.
+- Use products that state “topcoat & primer in one”.
+They don’t work.

 Recommended Primer